gtk-rs/gtk4-rs/book/src/gobject_properties.md

 You will want to introduce properties to your custom GObjects whenever you want
 - to allow consumers to be able to access internal state,
 - to bind state of (different) GObjects or
-- to notify consumers whenever the property gets set.
+- to notify consumers whenever the property value changes.